o11y-weekly/o11y-weekly.github.io/2023-10-11_Savings_dilemma/README.md

 # Savings Dilemma

-This post introduces the concept of the o11y/observability weekly and the series that will come about using efficient solutions and/or scale effective one.
+This post introduces the concept of the o11y/observability weekly and a serie that will come about using efficient solutions and/or scale effective one.

 To me, making savings is part of our IT business in search of <font size="5">Efficiency</font>.